camunda-community-hub/zeebe-client-node-js/README.md

 const zbc = new ZBClient()

 zbc.publishMessage({
-	correlationKey: 'value-to-correlate-with-workflow-variable',
+	correlationKey: 'value-to-correlate-with-process-variable',
 	messageId: uuid.v4(),
 	name: 'message-name',
-	variables: { valueToAddToWorkflowVariables: 'here', status: 'PROCESSED' },
+	variables: { valueToAddToProcessVariables: 'here', status: 'PROCESSED' },
 	timeToLive: Duration.seconds.of(10), // seconds
 })
 ```

 When would you do this?
 Well, the sky is not even the limit when it comes to thinking creatively about building a system with Zeebe - _and_ here's one concrete example to get you thinking:

 Recall the example of the _remote COBOL database_ in the section "[The "Decoupled Job Completion" pattern](#decoupled-complete)".
-We're writing code to allow that system to be participate in a BPMN-modelling workflow orchestrated by Zeebe.
+We're writing code to allow that system to be participate in a BPMN-modelling process orchestrated by Zeebe.

 But what happens if the adapter for that system has been written in such a way that there is no opportunity to attach metadata to it?
 In that case we have no opportunity to attach a job key.
 Maybe you send the fixed data for the command, and you have to correlate the response based on those fields.

-Another example: think of a system that emits events, and has no knowledge of a running workflow.
+Another example: think of a system that emits events, and has no knowledge of a running process.
 An example from one system that I orchestrate with Zeebe is Minecraft.
 A logged-in user in the game performs some action, and code in the game emits an event.
-I can catch that event in my Node-based application, but I have no knowledge of which running workflow to target - _and_ the event was not generated from a BPMN task providing a worker with the complete context of a workflow.
+I can catch that event in my Node-based application, but I have no knowledge of which running process to target - _and_ the event was not generated from a BPMN task providing a worker with the complete context of a process.

-In these two cases, I can publish a message to Zeebe, and let the broker figure out which workflows are:
+In these two cases, I can publish a message to Zeebe, and let the broker figure out which processes are:

 -   Sitting at an intermediate message catch event waiting for this message; or
 -   In a sub-process that has a boundary event that will be triggered by this message; or
 -   Would be started by a message start event, on receiving this message.

-The Zeebe broker correlates a message to a running workflow instance _not on the job key_ - but on _the value of one of the workflow variables_ (for intermediate message events) and _the message name_ (for all message events, including start messages).
+The Zeebe broker correlates a message to a running process instance _not on the job key_ - but on _the value of one of the process variables_ (for intermediate message events) and _the message name_ (for all message events, including start messages).

-So the response from your COBOL database system, sans job key, is sent back to Zeebe from the RabbitMQListener not via `completeJob()`, but with `publishMessage()`, and the value of the payload is used to figure out which workflow it is for.
+So the response from your COBOL database system, sans job key, is sent back to Zeebe from the RabbitMQListener not via `completeJob()`, but with `publishMessage()`, and the value of the payload is used to figure out which process it is for.

-In the case of the Minecraft event, a message is published to Zeebe with the Minecraft username, and that is used by Zeebe to determine which workflows are running for that user and are interested in that event.
+In the case of the Minecraft event, a message is published to Zeebe with the Minecraft username, and that is used by Zeebe to determine which processes are running for that user and are interested in that event.

 See the article "[Zeebe Message Correlation](https://zeebe.io/blog/2019/08/zeebe-message-correlation/)" for a complete example with code.